A System For Every Home and Budget LEARN MORE

 Furnace Smells Musty

-If your furnace smells musty or emits a damp, earthy smell, this usually indicates mold infestation, mildew, or dirt buildup inside the HVAC system’s ductwork.
+If your furnace smells musty or emits a damp, earthy smell, this can indicate dirt buildup inside the HVAC system’s ductwork.
 Ducts that carry air from your furnace throughout the home can accumulate dust, debris, and moisture over time.

-This creates an environment where mold and bacteria can grow, releasing stinky, musty odors.
+This creates an environment where bacteria can grow, releasing stinky, musty odors.
 The musty smell will be especially noticeable when the furnace first circulates warm air after being off.

 Excess dirt and small water leaks in the ducts contribute to a musty furnace smell.
 Have an HVAC technician deep clean the ducts, repair leaks, and improve air circulation.
 Installing a high-quality air filter can also capture contaminants before they reach the ducts.